Home

 The dealer may tell you that "dirt don't hurt," but I've found that cars that look like they have been well maintained and won't cost the dealer a lot of money to get through the shop, get the most money when traded.

 In addition to a good cleaning, if you have smoked in the car have it deodorized!
-The smell of cigarette smoke kills a cars value.
+The smell of cigarette smoke kills the used car trade in value.
 The only people that "might" buy it from the dealer would be smokers and even a lot of smokers don't want the smell in their new car.

 3. Fix Minor Cosmetic Issues